Mar 4, 2019

 The congenital weakness of Europe is to remain a patchwork of states, which are as many fortresses for the bourgeoisies, like feudal castles which served as shelters in times of crisis or war.
 Whether the critics of Brussels’ institutions and the European Commission, which is supposed to embody a form of executive power, like it or not, Europe has neither a central power, nor a common economic or foreign policy, let alone an army.
 Its policy is fundamentally determined by the bargaining between the various leaders, which express the relations of domination between the powers.

 As for the euro, which has never been able to supersede the dollar as the international reference investment currency, it has grown even weaker since the 2008 crisis, because the suction pump of the financial markets feeds almost exclusively on that fuel.
-Besides, without the loans granted by the American Federal Bank, the European banks and states themselves would have been left hung out to dry.
+Besides, without the loans granted by the American Federal Reserve, the European banks and states themselves would have been left hung out to dry.

 While politicians and some intellectuals once considered the prospect that, thanks to its GDP, its place in world trade, and its interior market, the European economy would be in a position to compete with, and even outperform the U.S., now more than ever the U.S. is able to impose its will and that of its trusts.

 That was brutally confirmed when Trump decided to scrap the 2015 “horrible deal” with Iran, and to blockade the country.
 Thanks to the principle of extraterritoriality which prevails in the U.S. – as the legal formulation of the hegemonic position of its imperialism – the president can sanction any companies in the world that break the rules of the OFAC (Office of Foreign Assets Control).
 One after another, PSA, Total, Airbus, the European banks and industrialists withdrew from Iran so as to avoid being barred from the American market, and even the financial market itself, or having to pay heavy fines.
-Already in 2015 because of its activities with Iran, but also with Sudan and Libya, BNP-Paribas had to pay a fine of 8 million euros.
+Already in 2015 because of its activities with Iran, but also with Sudan and Libya, BNP-Paribas had to pay a fine of 8 billion euros.
 In the economic war, Europe is still a dwarf.

 In the areas of the military and intelligence strictly speaking, the U.S. still maintains permanent bases in the E.U. – especially since the collapse of the Soviet bloc – and privileged ties with many countries, most of which are integrated into NATO as vassals and outposts against Russia.
 Additionally, they are loyal customers for the American arms industry.
 In June 2018, the European Union started a European Defense Fund, whose secret aim was to sideline American and British armament companies in calls for tenders.
 But that posture will remain ineffective, except perhaps against British industrialists.